Keele University: Business School relocation and STEM expansion

 In 2017, Keele School of Management (KMS), which was at the time housed in the Darwin Building, decided to expand its offering at undergraduate level with new single honours programmes.
 The new science park Mercia Centre for Innovation and Leadership (MCIL) initiative, due for completion in 2019 serve as a relocation for the school.
 KMS also elected to work more closely with regional business actors e.g. Michelin Tyre PLC in Stoke-on-Trent by offering first year students the opportunity to work on live projects.
 Additionally, Keele has embarked on a major expansion of STEM subjects with a £45m investment.

-Veterinary School with Harper Adams University
+Veterinary School

-The university is in advanced discussions with Shropshire's Harper Adams University for the creation of a joint Veterinary School on-campus with its first student intake expected in 2019.
-The development will comprise a veterinary hospital, a clinical skills centre, and the Keele campus-based Veterinary School hub facilities.
-Developed by CVS on the Keele University Science and Innovation Park, the facilities will be ready for the first student intake in autumn 2020.
+Harper and Keele Veterinary School opened in 2020 as a joint venture with Harper Adams University.
+It offers a five-year BVetMS degree.
+A new building offering teaching facilities, clinics and staff and student facilities on campus opened in October 2021.